Geology 220

 Introduction

 Much of your success in this course will be measured on your ability to think like a scientist and solve problems using a variety of tools rather than your ability to recall facts (although a moderate amount of recollection is necessary, too).
-Upon your successful completion of this course, I hope you will:
+Upon your successful completion of this course, I hope you will:- Cultivate curiosity: develop observational and quantitative skills appropriate for analytical and modeling methods of geoscience inquiry.

 Text